 By default, the Fortify Analysis Plugin treats SQL files as though they use the T-SQL procedural language on Windows systems and PL/SQL on other platforms.
-(The SQL type setting is determined by the com.fortify.sca.SqlLanguage property in the fortify-sca.properties file.)
+(Fortify Static Code Analyzer determines the SQL type setting by the com.fortify.sca.fileextension.sql property in the fortify-sca.properties file.)